tanabee/gas-codelab/docs/codelab.md

 Select **Executions**.

 ![Executions](img/executions.png)
-You can see that function is called once a minute.
+You can see that `main` function is executed once a minute.
 If you caught new message, you can keep up-to-date.

 ![Delete trigger](img/delete-trigger.png)
 You can delete trigger to select the dot icon and **Delete trigger**.

 ![Triggers](img/triggers.png)
 Google Apps Script has many types of triggers.
-You can improve the projects more convenient.
+You can improve the projects more convenient to use triggers.

 ## Congrats!

 Congrats!
 You finished this codelab.
 You can see the final project code below.
+You can also get code at [tanabee/gas-codelab](https://github.com/tanabee/gas-codelab) in GitHub.

 ```JavaScript
 function onOpen() {